More about IT >

 What I would suggest is that adaptive behaviours which display cognition are the mark of the general intelligence sought by the AI scientist.

 The question is fundamentally a philosophical one, so one might hope for morer sense from philosophers.
-However it turns out to be deeply entangled with religious belief, and the underlying issues are quite complex.
+However, besides being deeply entangled with religious belief, the underlying issues are quite complex.
 Philosophers tend to disagree almost as violently as everyone else.

 Timeline